MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Findings and Insights

-\paragraph{Data Sources and Datasets} Datasets changed too.
-On the one hand, QA benchmarks now lead the field, overtaking traditional datasets (Table \ref{tab:dataset_periods}).
+\paragraph{Data Sources and Datasets.} Datasets evolved as well.
+On the one hand, QA benchmarks now lead the field, overtaking traditional datasets (Table~\ref{tab:dataset_periods}).
 On the other hand, we witnessed an expansion and diversification of the data sources used to generate QA datasets.
-Recent papers increasingly mention multimodal and structured inputs—such as tables, charts, audio, and analyst commentaries—alongside core sources such as news and company reports (Table~\ref{tab:evolution_dsets_sources_and_signals}).
+Recent papers increasingly mention multimodal and structured inputs -- such as tables, charts, audio, and analyst commentaries -- alongside core sources such as news and company reports (Table~\ref{tab:evolution_dsets_sources_and_signals}).
 This expansion has been supported by synthetic data generation, which reduced the need for expert annotations.
-The share of synthetic or human-in-the-loop datasets nearly tripled as LLMs became data generators, from 5\% in April 2023 to almost 15\% by November 2024 (see references in Table~\ref{tab:appendix_references}).

-Data trends for tasks are plotted in F~\ref{fig:created_data_evolution}.
+The share of synthetic or human-in-the-loop datasets nearly tripled as LLMs became data generators, from 5\% in April 2023 to almost 15\% by November 2024 \citep{krumdick-etal-2024-bizbench, guo-yang-2024-econnli, liu2025evaluatingaligninghumaneconomic, li2023cfgptchinesefinancialassistant}.
+Data trends for tasks are plotted in Figure~\ref{fig:created_data_evolution}.
 Most new datasets target QA tasks, while the development of datasets for other tasks, such as sentiment analysis, has slowed.
-An exception is stock prediction, which continues to see new benchmarks due to proprietary constraints that make the relevant data unshareable.